arcs-njit-edu/docs/docs/Software/programming/python/conda.md

 auto_activate_base: false
 channels:
   - conda-forge
-  - defaults
 ```
 The advantage of using `.condarc` is that you don't have to mention the channel name every time you install a package.
-However, please note that you still need to use the channel name if you want to install Python packages that require a specific channel other than the default channels (`conda-forge` and `defaults`).
+However, please note that you still need to use the channel name if you want to install Python packages that require a specific channel other than the `conda-forge` channel.

 ### Examples
 Here, we provide some examples of how to use `conda` to install application